 Whilst many older generations tend to say that they don’t need or want to go online, they are most likely concerned about cost, security and lack of skills.
 Elderly people aren’t the only ones to consider, either.

-Tenants could be classed as vulnerable for many reasons – mental health problems, disability, age or illness – though many with these circumstances can equally be fully independent, but it is the housing association’s responsibility to ensure that their needs are being met, no less so than their access and ability to use online services.
+Tenants could be classed as vulnerable for many reasons – mental health, disability, age or illness – though many with these circumstances can equally be fully independent, but it is the housing association’s responsibility to ensure that their needs are being met, no less so than their access and ability to use online services.

-It can’t be taken for granted that those defined as digitally excluded is because they lack internet access and/or have low levels of digital literacy, with the main factor being age, as well as other determinants including disability, learning difficulties, ethnic origin, location, culture and language.
+It can’t be taken for granted that those defined as digitally excluded are because they lack internet access and/or have low levels of digital literacy, with the main factor being age, as well as other determinants including disability, learning difficulties, ethnic origin, location, culture and language.

 These people are at risk of being left behind, as more information and services move online, with no means to access the many benefits of the internet.
 Arguably, they have the greatest need to use digital services, with impacts of digital exclusion ranging from loss of earnings to employment opportunities, according to this ONS report on the UK’s digital divide.